alexsharoff/pcsx2-online/README.md

 PCSX2 Online
 ============

-PCSX2 Online is a fork of open-source PlayStation 2 emulator PCSX2 with netplay.
-Now you can play PS2 games with your friends on the internet!
+PCSX2 Online is a fork of open-source PlayStation 2 emulator PCSX2 with peer-to-peer netplay mode.
+Now you can play PS2 games with your friends on the internet as if you were in the same room!

 Grab the latest version here http://www.mediafire.com/?762wyrkr9pzf46j